 What We Do

-Churches don’t move toward evangelism, they drift from it.
-Satan will see to that.
-Even the Authentic Vocational Evangelist along with pastors must constantly recommit themselves to evangelism.
+Churches tend to drift from intentional evangelism.
+Even the authentic Vocational Evangelist along with pastors must constantly recommit themselves to evangelism.
 If anyone needs a definition of evangelism, they need not look any further than the Great Commission.

 It is our desire and earnest prayer to be an encouragement to the pastor and the church staff, and be used of the Lord: